© Denzil Green

 To make your own vanilla extract, put in a sealable jar 1 cup of plain / 8 oz / 250 ml (flavourless) vodka and 2 vanilla pods, each split in half.
 Put the top on tight, and let stand for two months in a dark, cool place; every few weeks, give the bottle a bit of a light shake.

 In the United States, vanilla labelled as “pure” must contain a minimum of 100 g of vanilla beans per litre of extract, and, also contain a minimum of 35% alcohol.
 This is a US Food and Drug Administration requirement.

-1 tsp Vanilla extract = seeds scraped from 1 inch (2.5 cm) of bean
+1 teaspoon vanilla extract = seeds scraped from 1 inch (2.5 cm) of bean

-1 bean = 1 tbsp Vanilla extract = 1 tbsp Vanilla Paste
+1 bean = 1 tablespoon Vanilla extract = 1 tablespoon vanilla paste

 Vanilla is native to Central America.
 The Aztec used vanilla to flavour their chocolate drinks, and to pay their taxes with.
 After the European conquest, the natives did such a good job of keeping secret the process which brings out the taste of the vanilla beans that processing factories weren’t established in Europe until the end of the 1700’s.
 Vanilla Extract was invented in 1847.
 In the mid-1800s, Vanilla plantations were established in Indonesia and other tropical countries such as Madagascar.